hanpari/sovereign/source/02/052_drama.md

 With a cold, calculating expression, Samara did not look too disappointed.

 "What if I let you kill my auntie and her dog today?" she suggested contemplatively.
-"Was a mistake to keep the history unaltered?
+"Was it a mistake to keep the history unaltered?
 What about you, Sava?
 Am I not the only love of your life?"

 "The only love?
 Sounds so noble and haughty," Gromov grinned, even though he did not find it funny at all.
 "I've never admitted anything like this."